Reforms of the Empire

 Abdulmecid built the European Dolmabahce to replace the Topkapi Palace the main administrative center of the Ottoman Empire

-It seemed that the Ottoman empire might be carved up by the colonial powers, but France and England decided it was best to prop up the'sick man' to counter Russian expansion and keep them from getting the warm water port of Instanbul.
-Thus, the Ottoman empire found itself allied with England and france in the Crimean war from 1853-56,which began as a dispute between russia and France as to which country would be the christian protector of the Holy Land .
+It seemed that the Ottoman empire might be carved up by the colonial powers, but France and England decided it was best to prop up the'sick man' to counter Russian expansion and keep them from getting the warm water port of Istanbul.
+Thus, the Ottoman empire found itself allied with England and France in the Crimean war from 1853-56,which began as a dispute between Russia and France as to which country would be the christian protector of the Holy Land .
 The war ended with little territorial change.
 After the war, the Tsar and the Sultan agreed not to establish any naval or military arsenal on the Black Sea coast.
 In the 1870s, after Napoleon III was deposed and the French were too weak , Russia denounced the Black Sea clauses of the treaty agreed to in 1856.
 As Great Britain alone could not enforce the clauses, Russia once again established a fleet in the Black Sea.

 Abdülaziz was the son of Mahmud II , continued the Tanzimat reforms but ruled in a more despotic manner than his father .This led to a reaction from the Society of Young Ottomans or Young Turks ( from this, The term has come to refer to a young ambitious, impatient group challenging an older, established leadership within an organization, political party or government ) The sultan's lavish expenditures for the Ottoman Navy and the new palaces which he built, and the mounting public debt had also heightened public discontent.